MartaPennati97/WSD-supervised-thesis/README.md

-# WSD-supervised-thesis
+# A Supervised Learning approach for Word Sense Disambiguation
-Data and Notebooks for the execution of the experiment of the final dissertation.
+This repository contains all the data and notebook needed for the execution of the experiment of the final dissertation.